mudler/poco/README.md

 ## :mag: Examples

-See the `examples` folder or [caramel](https://github.com/mocaccinoOS/caramel) for a more complete example.
+See the `examples` folder or [linuxbundles](https://github.com/mudler/linuxbundles) for a collection of popular distributions packaged or either [caramel](https://github.com/mocaccinoOS/caramel) for a more complete example involving popular apps.

-The pipeline builds the `kodi` image which can be downloaded and to run locally as a standard binary:
+The pipeline builds the `firefox` image which can be downloaded and to run locally as a standard binary:

 ```
 ./firefox